sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 - `sourcegraph.url`: Specify your on-premises Sourcegraph instance here, if applicable.
 For example: `"sourcegraph.url": "https://sourcegraph.com"`
 - `sourcegraph.accessToken`: The access token to query the Sourcegraph API.
 Required to use this extension with private instances.
-- `sourcegraph.corsURL`: CORS headers are necessary for the extension to fetch data when using VS Code Web with instances on version under 3.35.2.
 - `sourcegraph.remoteUrlReplacements`: Object, where each `key` is replaced by `value` in the remote url.
 - `sourcegraph.defaultBranch`: String to set the name of the default branch.
 Always open files in the default branch.